dimasaditthaliaputra/dimasaditthaliaputra/README.md

 # 💫 About Me:
-🔭System Informatics and Business Student of State Polytechnic of Malan
+🔭Information System and Business Student of State Polytechnic of Malan

 # 💻 Tech Stack: